 Cohorts & gatherings

-Cohorts are small, committed communities of people who choose to walk together for a season — to pray, eat, learn, listen, and practice the way of Jesus in the city.
+A cohort is a small, committed group of people who choose to walk together for a season.
+We pray, eat, learn, listen, and practice the way of Jesus in the city.

 What to expect

-A typical cohort meets regularly across several months — gathering for shared meals, common prayer, conversation around Scripture and history, and intentional time spent in our neighborhoods.
+A typical cohort meets regularly across several months.
+We share meals, pray together, talk through Scripture and history, and spend real time in our neighborhoods.

-Cohorts are designed to be slow.
-There is no curriculum to finish, no certificate at the end.
-The point is formation, not accomplishment — the slow shaping of people who can love well.
+Cohorts are meant to feel slow.
+There's no curriculum to finish and no certificate at the end.
+We're after formation, not accomplishment.
+The point is becoming people who can love well.

 Who it's for

-Cohorts are for people who feel a pull toward deeper formation and shared life — whether you are deeply rooted in a church, on the edges of one, returning, questioning, or somewhere in between.
+Cohorts are for people who feel a pull toward deeper formation and shared life.
+That might be you whether you're rooted in a church, on the edges of one, returning, questioning, or somewhere in between.

-We especially welcome those who want to be formed across racial, cultural, economic, and denominational difference.
-The work of beloved community is at the heart of what we do.
+We especially welcome people who want to be formed across racial, cultural, economic, and denominational difference.
+The work of beloved community sits at the heart of what we do.

 How to express interest